MatteoPerota/Django-Wedding-Website/README.md

 - **Colors**: Neutral tones (white, soft grays) let the content shine against the background.
 - **Fonts**: A mix of serif (`Great Vibes`, `Cinzel Decorative`) and sans-serif (`Roboto`) fonts balances elegance with readability.
 - **Spacing**: Plenty of whitespace and padding keep things clean and easy to navigate.
-- **Mobile-First**: Designed with mobile users in mind, so it looks great on smaller screens.
+- **Mobile-First**: Designed with mobile users in mind, as most visitors will visit the website after scanning the QR code on the invites.
+It must look good on smaller screens.

 ---